Board of Directors

 Who We Are

-We wish to advance the knowledge of Canadians about how police professional education could be remarkably improved and police could move towards professional status just like every occupation that serves others: teachers, lawyers, doctors and nurses.
+We wish to advance the knowledge of Canadians about how police professional education could be remarkably improved and how police could move towards professional status just like every occupation that serves others: teachers, lawyers, doctors, and nurses.

 Board of Directors of the Coalition for Canadian Police Reform

-Michael Federico has 50 years of policing experience, 45 of those as a serving police officer and, more recently, in retirement, as a consultant and court recognized expert.
-He has theoretical and practical knowledge in the development of policy and practices on matters related to police accountability, training, supervision, use-of-force, member wellbeing, and relations with person with mental health issues.
-He is qualified with a Bachelor of Applied Arts in Justice Studies from the University of Guelph, a Certificate of Management from the University of Virginia.
+Michael Federico has 50 years of policing experience, 45 of those as a serving police officer and, more recently, in retirement, as a consultant and court-recognized expert.
+He has theoretical and practical knowledge in the development of policy and practices on matters related to police accountability, training, supervision, use-of-force, member wellbeing, and relations with persons with mental health issues.
+He is qualified with a Bachelor of Applied Arts in Justice Studies from the University of Guelph, and a Certificate of Management from the University of Virginia.

 Mike retired as Deputy Chief of Police after serving in all ranks with the Toronto Police Service.
-During his service he co-chaired the Canadian Association of Chiefs of Police Use-of-Force Advisory Committee and was the Use-of-Force and Mental Health Advisor to the Ontario Association of Chiefs of Police.
-He was also a member of the Future of Policing Advisory Committee of the Ministry of Community Safety and Correctional Services, a member of the Minister of Community Safety and Correctional Services’ Civil Liberties Advisory Group.
-Mike was the Service Advisor to the Toronto Police Services Board’s Mental Health Committee and its Joint Committee on Members’ Psychological Health, and a member of the Pearls in Policing which is a global think tank where top executives in law enforcement meet to discuss the strategic and personal challenges of their organizations.
-For Mike’s long and exemplary career he was inducted as an Officer of the Order of Merit of Canada, received the Police Exemplary Service Medal and was bestowed with the Queen Elizabeth II Diamond Jubilee Medal.
+During his service, he co-chaired the Canadian Association of Chiefs of Police Use-of-Force Advisory Committee and was the Use-of-Force and Mental Health Advisor to the Ontario Association of Chiefs of Police.
+He was also a member of the Future of Policing Advisory Committee of the Ministry of Community Safety and Correctional Services and a member of the Minister of Community Safety and Correctional Services’ Civil Liberties Advisory Group.
+Mike was the Service Advisor to the Toronto Police Services Board’s Mental Health Committee and its Joint Committee on Members’ Psychological Health and a member of the Pearls in Policing which is a global think tank where top executives in law enforcement meet to discuss the strategic and personal challenges of their organizations.
+For Mike’s long and exemplary career, he was inducted as an Officer of the Order of Merit of Canada, received the Police Exemplary Service Medal, and was bestowed with the Queen Elizabeth II Diamond Jubilee Medal.

 • Member of the Canadian Association of Chiefs of Police Use of Force Advisory Committee.